Sense of Community

 Having everyone in the same place also means it’s so easy to meet people on your course and in different years.
 Chances are, everyone you bump into in the corridors is a psychology student too.
 Meeting second year students was fab because they’d been in your exact position and were full of hints and tips.

-Location of the Department
+Location of the Psychology buildings

 A perk which might not be so emphasised elsewhere is the location of the building itself.